 It is always a good idea to look at what kind of energy storage will be used and what power / energy ratio would be optimal to get the optimal return from energy storage.

-Rated power capacity is the total possible instantaneous discharge capability in kilowatts (kW) or megawatts (MW) of the BESS, or the maximum rate of discharge that the BESS can achieve, starting from a fully charged state.
+Rated power capacity is the total possible instantaneous discharge capability in kilowatts (kW) or megawatts (MW) of the Battery Energy Storage System (BESS), or the maximum rate of discharge that the BESS can achieve, starting from a fully charged state.

 Energy capacity is the maximum amount of stored energy in kilowatt-hours (kWh) or Megawatt-hours (MWh).
 The energy capacity is often given as the so-called DC nominal capacity, which is the actual capacity of the Li-Ion battery at the battery terminals.
-Size DC nom. however, the capacity is not usable in the whole system, but the actual usable capacity is often described as the so-called AC nominal capacity which takes into account the battery operating window (which is generally 90-95% of the battery DC rated capacity) and the DC-AC-DC conversion efficiency (which is between 95-98%).
-As a rule of thumb, it can be said that the available AC system nom. the capacity is about 90% of the nominal capacity of the battery.
+However, since the DC nom. capacity is not usable in the whole system, the actual usable capacity is often described as the so-called AC nominal capacity, which takes into account the battery operating window (which is generally 90 – 95 % of the battery’s DC-rated capacity) and the DC-AC-DC conversion efficiency (which is between 95 – 98 %).
+As a rule of thumb, it can be said that the system’s available AC nom. capacity is about 90 % of the nominal capacity of the battery.

-Storage duration is the amount of time storage can discharge at its power capacity before depleting its energy capacity.
-For example, a battery with 1 MW of power capacity and 2 MWh of usable energy capacity will have a storage duration of two hours.
+Storage duration is the amount of time the storage can discharge at its power capacity before depleting its energy capacity.
+A battery with a power capacity of 1 MW and 2 MWh of usable energy capacity, for example, will have a storage duration of two hours.

 Cycle life/lifetime is the amount of time or cycles a battery storage system can provide regular charging and discharging before failure or significant degradation.

-State of charge, expressed as a percentage, represents the battery’s present level of charge and ranges from completely discharged to fully charged.
-The state of charge influences a battery’s ability to provide energy or ancillary services to the grid at any given time.
+State of charge, expressed as a percentage, represents the battery’s current level of charge and ranges from completely discharged to fully charged.
+The state of charge affects a battery’s ability to provide energy or ancillary services to the grid at any given time.

-Round-trip efficiency, measured as a percentage, is a ratio of the energy charged to the battery to the energy discharged from the battery.
+Round-trip efficiency, measured as a percentage, is the ratio of the energy charged to the battery to the energy discharged from the battery.
 It can represent the total DC-DC or AC-AC efficiency of the battery system, including losses from self-discharge and other electrical losses.
-Although some battery manufacturers refer to the DC-DC efficiency, which does not describe the actual capacity of the system.
-AC-AC efficiency is typically more important to Energy Storage System operators, as they only see the battery’s charging and discharging from the point of interconnection to the power system, which uses AC.
+Although some battery manufacturers refer to the DC-DC efficiency, it does not describe the actual capacity of the system.
+AC-AC efficiency is typically more important to the operators of Energy Storage Systems, as they only see the battery’s charging and discharging from the point of interconnection to the power system, which uses AC.

 The energy storage is very maintenance-free and requires little maintenance.

-In principle, there are no moving parts in the energy storage that have consumables.
-Depending on the implementation solution, the cooling system is practically the only one that requires annual maintenance, which is mainly related to the replacement and cleanliness of the filters.
+In principle, there are no moving, consumable parts in the energy storage system.
+Depending on the chosen implementation solution, the cooling system is practically the only part that requires annual maintenance, which mainly consists of replacing and cleaning the filters.

-Very often energy storage has given a lifespan of about 10 years.
+Very often an energy storage system is given a lifespan of about 10 years.

-That’s a good rule of thumb, but still a little misleading because what matters is that what are the applications for which the energy storage is used and how many daily charge / discharge cycles are required of the energy storage.
+That’s a good rule of thumb, but still a little misleading because it is the applications for which the energy storage is used that matter, and how many daily charge / discharge cycles the energy storage is required to go through.

-On average, today (2022) batteries are capable of about 6000-8000 full charge / discharge cycles, after which their charge level has dropped to about 70% of the original level and they reach the end of their service life in energy storage applications.
+On average, batteries of today (2022) are capable of about 6 000 – 8 000 full charge / discharge cycles, after which their charge level will have dropped to about 70% of the original level, and they reach the end of their service life in energy storage applications.

-It is often thought that as much as 6000-8000 cycles (or ten years) is the total lifespan of an energy storage, but that is not the case.
+It is often thought that this 6 000 – 8 000 cycles (or ten years) is the total lifespan of an energy storage system, but that is not the case.

-The energy storage itself is a equipment to which the battery can be easily replaced when it reaches its service life.
-In next 10 years, for example, the price of batteries will be only a fraction of the current price level, which means that with a relatively low renewal cost, another 10-15 years of new service life can easily be obtained again.
+The energy storage itself is a piece of equipment to which the battery can be easily replaced when it reaches the end of its service life.
+In the next 10 years, for example, the price of batteries will be only a fraction of the current price level, which means that with a relatively low renewal cost, another 10-15 years of new service life can be easily added to the system.